hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 		  **Is there anything about the system that we used that could cause such an error?**
 		  Yes, the type of string, the lubrication of the top of the pole, etc. The primary source of error is the frictional torque, so finding a way to reduce said frictional torque would lead to a drastically lower percent error.
 - # Conclusion
   I enjoyed this lab.
-It was simple, it used coding but not overly so, and it did a fantastic job of illustrating why mass and
+It was simple, it used coding but not overly so, and it did a fantastic job of illustrating why mass and angular displacement don't affect period!

+  I believe that more labs should be like this, where common misconceptions about certain variables are disproven by getting data that doesn't change when said variable is the independent variable.
+This allows